Join me on Twitter

 The disese causes spleen enlargement, abnormal blood counts, fatigue, urticaria, bone or joint pains, etc. There is no cure except bone marropw transplant, though not very successful.
 Ive already written to the disabilities deptt. through the PG portal of India.
 Their response is hopeless.
 Though the list of disabilities covers 3 blood disorders, my disease is not covered.
 It is an accepted disability in other nations like the USA and UK.
 Why not in our nation ?
 How and where to proceed for this case?

-2. Avatar Jestin Devis says:
+2. Jestin Devis says:

 Who should be in the medical board for the assessment of Hemophilia?